mapsme/api-ios/README.md

       }
     }

+Note, that you can simply check that *sourceApplication* contains *com.mapswithme.* substring to detect that your app is opened from MapsWithMe.

 #### Check that MapsWithMe is installed

 Returns NO if MapsWithMe is not installed or outdated version doesn't support API calls: